"Olympia delivers an uncommonly personal, cinema verity-style portrait of its fascinating, iconoclastic subject."

 Television: Big Driver, Sex & Violence, Forgive Me, Bored to Death, Last of the Blond Bombshells, Sinatra (Golden Globe Nominee), Joan of Arc (Emmy Nominee), Tales of the City, More Tales of the City (Emmy Nominee), Further Tales of the City among more than 40 others.

-She continues to teach acting at NYU and give master classes for professional theatre companies, colleges, and universities across the country.
+She taught acting at NYU and gave master classes for professional theatre companies, colleges, and universities across the country.
 She was bestowed the National Arts Club Medal of Honor and her star on the Hollywood Walk of Fame was placed in 2013.

 Full filmography available on